Tutorial on how to use pathfinding on non-planar surfaces.

 It is recommended to use the funnel modifier on navmesh graphs for a higher path quality, however for that to work correctly on curved surfaces you need to make sure both the unwrap and splitAtEveryPortal options are enabled.

 Local avoidance is supported on curved surfaces out of the box.
 The only thing you need to do is to, as usual, add an RVOSimulator to the scene and an RVOController to your agent (see Local Avoidance for more info about this) and then you have to set the movement plane option on the RVOSimulator to 'Arbitrary'.
-The AIPathAlignToSurface script takes care of informing the RVOController about the orientation of the surface it is standing on.
-If you are writing your own movement script you will have to call the RVOController.SetMovementPlane method to update the orientation.
+The AIPathAlignedToSurface script takes care of informing the RVOController about the orientation of the surface it is standing on.
+If you are writing your own movement script you will have to set the RVOController.movementPlane property to update the orientation.

 A good navmesh should have roughly equally sized triangles which are not too small (as that will cause pathfinding to be unecessarily slow as it has to search more nodes) or too large (as that will reduce the precision too much).
 If you use the built-in movement scripts you should try to avoid very drastic surface changes as then movement across the edge may look pretty bad.
 E.g use a rounded cube instead of a normal cube.

 Below you can see some examples of good and bad navmeshes.
 These are of course very simple example navmeshes, but hopefully the general idea of what to avoid should come across.